Post Brexit intellectual property rights

 To identify UK rights created in respect of international registrations (which designated the EU), the number allocated to the comparable trade mark is the last eight characters of the international trade mark prefixed with "UK008".

 International trade marks which have a pending EU designation

 If your international registration designating the EU is pending on 01 January 2021, you will be able to apply to register a UK trade mark in the nine months after 01 January 2021 and retain the filing date of the pending EU designation.

-These applications will be treated as UK applications and will be examined under UK law.
+These applications are treated as UK applications and will be examined under UK law.
 Application fees will also be applicable.

-If a notice of refusal has been issued by the EUIPO prior to 01 January 2021 this trade mark cannot be used for the purposes of claiming an earlier date when filing a UK trade mark application.
+If a notice of refusal was issued by the EUIPO prior to 01 January 2021 this trade mark cannot be used for the purposes of claiming an earlier date when filing a UK trade mark application.

-If an international trade mark has been cancelled and a request has been made to transform your international trade mark (EU) into a EUTM prior to 01 January 2021, you can file a UK application based on this right.
+If an international trade mark was cancelled and a request was made to transform your international trade mark (EU) into a EUTM prior to 01 January 2021, you can file a UK application based on this right.

 The deadline for doing so is nine months from 01 January 2021 to allow you to claim the earlier date assigned to the EU designation.

 Where the corresponding EU designation was protected at the time of the international trade mark’s cancellation, the date that may be claimed for the UK application will be the date of the international registration.

 Where EU protection was obtained through a subsequent designation, the date on which the request was recorded in the international register may be claimed for the UK application.